-Geographical factors Schools Response • We have a close proximity to the coastline and the river Children are taught to swim in Y3 and Y4 Water safety in mentioned termly to all children Social and economic factors Schools Response Anti social behaviour around school is often reported Remnants of needles / drug packaging have been found near school We teach pupils about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond school.
-We teach the pupils about the dangers of picking things up off the floor outside and handwashing Peer Group factors Schools Response Pupils have older siblings who may be influential to younger family members.
-Our curriculum teaches pupils about the issue of 'peer pressure'.
+Geographical factors School's response We have a close proximity Children are taught to swim in Y3 and Y4 to the coastline and the Water safety in mentioned termly to all children river Social and economic factors School's response Anti social behaviour around school is often reported Remnants of needles / drug packaging have been found near school Peer group factors Pupils have older siblings who may be influential to younger family members.
+School's response We teach pupils about personal safety and making the right decisions to keep themselves safe regarding their behaviour beyond school.
+We teach the pupils about the dangers of picking things up off the floor outside and handwashing School's response Our curriculum teaches pupils about the issue of 'peer pressure'.
 Pupils engage in different scenarios and are given choices to make through role play.
 Pupils are taught to be confident and assertive through our PSHCE curriculum.
-Our school values encourage children to be kind and that bullying of any kind will not be tolerated We encourage any child feeling pressurised to talk to a safe adult Children know who they can go to for help - show me five Home factors Schools Response Lots of our pupils are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
+Our school values encourage children to be kind and that bullying of any kind will not be tolerated We encourage any child feeling pressurised to talk to a safe adult Hama fastana Children know who they can go to for help - show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five Color of the area and a second of the show me five and a second of the Home factors School's response Lots of our pupils are connected to the internet at home and regularly use gaming devices to engage in online games with their friends.
 Through our Computing Curriculum, pupils are taught about online safety.
 Every pupil has signed our 'Acceptable Use' contract.
 Parents sign an 'Acceptable Use' contract too.